• Articles

 1. What is Pandas in Python?

 Pandas is a powerful open-source data analysis and manipulation library for Python.
 It provides data structures like Series and DataFrame for handling structured data, making tasks like data cleaning, transformation, and visualization straightforward and efficient.
-Pandas is widely used in data science, finance, and many other fields for its robust data-handling capabilities.
+Pandas is widely used in data science, finance, and many other fields for their robust data-handling capabilities.

 2. What is Series in Pandas?